Learn how we plan every Design Sprint and download our planning guide.

 “By failing to prepare, you are preparing to fail.” ― Benjamin Franklin

 This article is an extension of a prior post on Design Sprint planning tools and resources.
-In my previous post I assembled some of my favorite links and assets so that you might more easily find them.
-In this post I’ll provide a bit more structured guidance into the types of things you’ll want to consider as you embark on your Sprint.
+In my previous post, I assembled some of my favorite links and assets so that you might more easily find them.
+In this post, I’ll provide a bit more structured guidance on the types of things you’ll want to consider as you embark on your Sprint.
 Whether it is your 1st Sprint or your 100th Sprint, you’ll want to keep these things in mind, so bookmark this page!

 Figure Out Your “Why”

 Just like the Sprint starts with the end in mind, so should your planning.
 While I don’t advocate that teams lock their goal in stone prior to the Sprint, it is helpful to explore the Goal and have a thoughtful perspective on where you’re generally pointed.
 The last thing you want is to begin the goal exercise on Day 1 with everyone staring at you like deers blinded by headlights.
 Start off your Sprint with a solid understanding of the purpose and how that fits into your company’s vision.

 Liberating Structures is an effective set of methods that are great for planning and aligning stakeholders.
 If you are struggling with planning, Purpose to Practice (P2P) is a simple-and-rigorous method that you can use to layout the essential elements of your Sprint.
 This tool works well for both small groups and extremely large groups and is an excellent tool for building alignment early in your process.
 After using P2P for a few different projects, it will become an everyday method you can use to do anything from planning staff meetings to outlining key elements of your next product design process.

 Within each element of P2P, you can use different methods to get at your answers — or you can simply invite your stakeholders to assist by asking core questions for each element.
 Below are a few things to consider for each element.